anayebi/keras-extra/README.md

 These layers allow you to connect a Convolutional Neural Network (CNN) with a Recurrent Neural Network (RNN) of your choice by allowing the CNN layers to be time distributed.

+For an example of using these layers, see here: https://github.com/jamesmf/mnistCRNN

-Currently, this code works with Keras v.
+Currently, this code works with #Keras v.
 0.3.0.

+For versions of these layers that are compatible with earlier versions of Keras, feel free to check out the following prior commits:

+b4dc512 will work with Keras v.
+0.2.0

+fb135ee will work with Keras v.
+0.1.0

 Supports both Theano and TensorFlow backends.
 For simplicity, in this ReadMe, we will adhere to the default Theano dim ordering, but to have the layers work with TensorFlow simply use the TensorFlow ordering specified in Keras.